Custom SQL

 Add metadata about the monitor, such as the Description, Tags, the priority of alerts generated by this monitor, and a Data Quality Dimension.
 This section is identical across all custom monitor types in Monte Carlo.

-Viewing Breached Rows from SQL Rules
+Viewing Breached Rows from Custom SQL monitors

-When a SQL Rule creates an alert, the user can see which rows were returned by the query.
+When a Custom SQL monitor creates an alert, the user can see which rows were returned by the query.
 Note, this only happens by default when using the Count of rows option in the Define SQL section.
 If using Value returned by query, you can still view rows returned by an investigation query.

 The alert shows the first 500 rows returned by the query to aid with incident investigation.
 This will not occur if: